 - Sometimes you have to coax the bath bomb out of there - I usually use a small pairing knife to give it a little nudge

-- Mix 1 tsp of copper nugget mica and 1 1/2 tsp of isopropyl alcohol together to make the “paint”
+- Mix 1 teaspoon of copper nugget mica and 1 ½ teaspoon of isopropyl alcohol together to make the "paint"

 - Dip your small paint brush into the mix, whipping it on the edge of your container to get rid of any excess (the consistency of your "paint" shouldn't be too runny nor too dry and clumpy, you might have to add more alcohol as you go along since it quickly evaporates)